 Done, walked out.
 Could sorta see.
 Got home and slept off the valium.
 This was Tuesday, September Sept 29, 2020.

 **Reading through this, I’ve found myself making some comments about my Doctor that may be viewed as negative.
 My recovery was on the longer side, and his expectations were around “normal recovery” I want to be clear.
 He’s been outstanding.
 He has checked in on me via text and told me to contact him anytime for any reason, which I have.
 I couldn’t recommend him and his office more.**

 Day 1–2: Things are uncomfortable.
 A bit itchy.
 Can’t really see well.
 Had my day after appointment (Wednesday) and asked about driving.
 My vision was like 20/100 or something.
 Not good enough to drive, but the doctor told me I should be good that weekend or maybe in a week.
 My vision was not good at all, but since I stated more in the 20/300 range, I could tell it was better.
 It would be a week or so for the epithelium layer to heal and then it would be better.
 Well, not exactly.

-Week 2: I’m actually going to jump ahead to my 2 week follow up appointment.
-I didn’t pass the vision test to drive so that was still a no go.
+Week 2: I’m actually going to jump ahead to my 2-week follow-up appointment.
+I didn’t pass the vision test to drive so that was still a no-go.
 I was a bit frustrated since I thought I would be ok to drive by then, but apparently not.
-Surgeon wasn’t super worried and said everyone heals differently.
+The surgeon wasn’t super worried and said everyone heals differently.
 My vision was still like a 20/80 in both eyes and I had ghosting in both eyes, worse in the left eye.